The look of a place

 - Bussey, David and Martin, Eleanor (2012).
 The Architects of Norwich.
 George Skipper, 1856-1948.
 The Norwich Society.

 Visit: the excellent website with many photographs of Costessey Hall and of brick-making on: http://www.costesseybooks.co.uk/contact.htm.
 I am grateful to Brian Gage for generously providing information and access to the Ernest Gage Collection.
 Thanks are also due to Paul Cooper, local historian, for sharing his extensive knowledge of Costessey Hall and the Gunton Brickyard.
+I am grateful to Peter Mann for naming the Costessey workers.

 Visit: www.picture.norfolk.gov.uk.
 An endlessly fascinating archive of photographs of old Norfolk with a great series of photographs of old Costessey Hall.
 Thanks to Clare Everitt, who runs the website, for her help.